-A student may apply for a Federal Unsubsidized Stafford and/or Graduate PLUS Loan for coursework the school has documented as necessary for him/her to enroll in an eligible graduate level program.
+A student may apply for a Federal Direct Unsubsidized Stafford and/or Graduate PLUS Loan for coursework the school has documented as necessary for them to enroll in an eligible graduate-level program.
 The courses must be part of an eligible program otherwise offered by the school.
 If enrolled at least half-time (six credits) in these prerequisite courses, the student is eligible for loans for one consecutive 12-month period beginning on the first day of the loan period.

 - Direct Subsidized or Unsubsidized = $5,500**

 - Additional Direct Unsubsidized (for independent students and dependent graduates whose parents are unable to receive a PLUS loan) = $7,000**